 Amma Asante details the long road to making her passion project, Where Hands Touch, and explains the importance of nuance in her controversial love story.
+Listen to us discuss the film on our podcast here.

 Often underappreciated and always reliable, Amma Asante has crafted some of the smartest commercial period pieces of the past few years.
 These films — Belle, A United Kingdom, and her latest, Where Hands Touch — are each insightful portraits of race, period, and relationships, wrapped in the sturdy and familiar casing of an awards-friendly drama.
 Asante uses accessible, commercial filmmaking to ask big questions, spreading those ideas to a wider audience than a niche arthouse drama might..